Feast of Our Lady of Mount Carmel and Carmine

 - Address Locality: La Pola Siero

-- Type Type: Festival of Touristic Interest of the Principality of Asturias
+- Type Type: Festivity of Tourist Interest of the Principality of Asturias

 Info

-Talking about Carmín is like talking about something well-known and traditional: everything has been said or written by researchers at some point, but there is always something new to say.
-This festival was born in 1695, the year when Andrés Quintanal and his wife María García, residents of La Pola Siero and devotees of the Virgin of Carmen, funded the construction of Les Campes, a hermitage dedicated to this Virgin, forming a Brotherhood under the patronage of Carmel.
+Talking about the Carmine is like talking about something very well known and traditional: everything has been said or written once by a researcher, but there is always something new to say.
+This festivity was born in 1695, the year in which Andrés Quintanal and his wife María García, neighbours of La Pola Siero and devotees of the Virgen del Carmen, paid for the construction of a chapel dedicated to this Virgin in Les Campes, forming a Brotherhood under the name of the Carmelo.

-Chronicles tell that it cost them 12,000 reales, and it was blessed on July 17th of that same year, the day after the feast day of the patron saint, and it was proposed to celebrate the festival in 1696.
-The hermitage was located among the chestnut trees that occupied the current Plaza de Les Campes, next to the path followed by pilgrims heading to Santiago de Compostela.
-The numerous members of the brotherhood, coming from all over the province, celebrated their patron saint on the Sunday following July 16th, if that date did not fall on a Sunday, holding a procession that included, among other demonstrations, the dance known as "Los Danzantes" until the first decade of this century, as well as the display of numerous "Ramos" (flower bouquets), a tradition that lasted until 1879 when it was lost.
+The chronicles say that it cost them 12,000 reales, and that it was blessed on 17th July of the same year, that is to say, the day after the patron saint's day, and it was proposed to celebrate the feast in 1696.
+The chapel was located between the chestnut trees that occupied the current Plaza de Les Campes, and next to the path followed by pilgrims on their way to Santiago de Compostela.
+The members of the brotherhood, who were very numerous and from all over the province, celebrated their patron saint on the Sunday following the 16th of July, if this date did not fall on a Sunday, holding a procession in which, among other demonstrations, the dance of "los Danzantes" was performed until the first decade of this century, and in which numerous "Ramos" were displayed, a custom that lasted until 1879, when it was lost.

-The fundamental reason for this change was the destruction of the patron saint's hermitage during the French invasion, as recorded in 1815 in one of the Church's factory books, signed by Don Diego Fernández Linares, the parish priest of La Pola Siero.
-It is also known from the documentation that the bell from the hermitage was given to melt a new one for the parish church, as the previous one was broken.
+The main reason for this change was the destruction of the patron saint's hermitage during the French invasion, which is recorded in 1815 in one of the church's books signed by Don Diego Fernández Linares, parish priest of La Pola Siero.
+It is also known from documentation that the bell of the chapel was given to cast a new one for the parish church, as its bell was broken.

-This historical summary clearly demonstrates the great tradition of a festival considered one of the major pilgrimages in Asturias, which fully enlivens the Asturian summer, not only on the day of the actual festival but also in the preceding days with various recreational and cultural activities.
+This historical summary shows the great tradition of a festival that is considered to be one of the great pilgrimages of Asturias, and which brings the Asturian summer to life, both on the day of the festival itself and on the days preceding it with various leisure and cultural activities.